verovm/usenix-atc21/README.md

 # Hard Fork Assesment Use Case

-This experiment provides results of section 5.4 Hard Fork Assessment.
+This experiment provides results of Table 5 in section 5.4 Hard Fork Assessment.
 This experiment assess hard forks by replaying transactions in the same context they were executed except the protocols changed by the new hard fork.

 For example, to assess Byzantium hard fork activated at block 4,370,000:
 ```bash